 Laser Teeth Whitening Process

 Gums and lips are protected by applying special protective agents.
 Whitening gel is applied to the teeth.
 Each zone is exposed to the laser beam for approximately 30 seconds.
-The duration of the laser beam varies depending on the gel, laser device and the condition of the tooth.
+The duration of the laser beam varies depending on the gel, laser device and the condition of the teeth.
 After all areas have been exposed to laser radiation, the preservatives are removed and the process is completed.

-Considerations After Laser Whitening Process
+Considerations After Laser Teeth Whitening Process

 In the first 24 hours after treatment;